GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 The action icons are displayed in the browser toolbar next to the [omnibox](https://en.wiktionary.org/wiki/omnibox).
 After installation, these appear in the extensions menu (the puzzle piece icon).
 Users can pin your extension icon to the toolbar.

-Every extension has an icon in the Chrome toolbar, even if the `action` key isn't specified.
+Every extension has an icon in the Chrome toolbar, even if the `action` key isn't added to the manifest.

 ## Manifest